 - Finish making your shaft by sanding it down with the belt sander.
-This will help make it smooth enough for your hand to fit within comfortably.
+This will help make it smooth enough for your hand to fit comfortably.

 Carving the tip

-- Do this by simply making a mark and then using the “X” shaped cutout to guide yourself along with the wood.
+- Do this by simply making a mark and using the “X” shaped cutout to guide yourself along with the wood.